raamcosta/compose-destinations-docs/docusaurus/docs/defining-navgraphs.md

 fun SettingsMainScreen()
 ```

 Remember the `start` parameter?
-You can use it on the destination you wish to use as the start destination of that navigation grahp.
+You can use it on the destination you wish to use as the start destination of that navigation graph.

-To this navigation graph nested in some other navigation graph, annotate it with the parent's annotation!
+To make this navigation graph nested in some other navigation graph, annotate it with the parent's annotation!

 ```kotlin
 @RootNavGraph